CSSLint/parser-lib/docs/css.md

 The `parserlib.css.PropertyValuePart` type represents an individual part of a property value.
 Each instance has the following properties:

-* `type` - the type of value part ("unknown", "length", "percentage", "integer", "number", "hexcolor", "color", "uri", or "string")
+* `type` - the type of value part ("unknown", "dimension", "percentage", "integer", "number", "color", "uri",  "string", or "operator")

 A part is considered any atomic piece of a property value not including white space.
 Consider the following:

     font: 1em/1.5em "Times New Roman", Times, serif;

 The `PropertyName` is "font" and the `PropertyValue' represents everything after the colon.
-The parts are "1em", "/", "1.5em", "\"Times New Roman\"", "Times", and "serif".
+The parts are "1em" (dimension), "/" (operator), "1.5em" (dimension), "\"Times New Roman\"" (string), "," (operator), "Times", and "serif".

 ### Selectors